protocol/w3dt-sudo/projects/filjs-audit/README.md

 > A JavaScript (and TypeScript) library for interacting with the Filecoin's Lotus node, with support for external signers.

+This work was funded by a Devgrant, intending to be familiar to [ethers.js](https://github.com/ethers-io/ethers.js/) users, but development was paused due to lack of adoption and some difficulties with the message handling/signing workflow.

 #### Maturity

 The current state of the library specified in the README is `ALPHA: things will not work or work incorectly, will break and the API will change! ⚠️`

-Taking into account the activity of the repo, it has not been in actively development since November 2020 (Lotus version: ?), relying on an outdated fork of `filecoin-signing-tools-js`.
+Taking into account the activity of the repo, it has not been in actively development since November 2020, relying on an outdated fork of `filecoin-signing-tools-js`.
 There is a [Roadmap Issue](https://github.com/filecoin-shipyard/filecoin.js/issues/1) where we can see that general Filecoin operations are no yet implemented.

-When installing the module via npm latest, I got `"0.0.5-alpha"`even though github master `package.json` shows `"0.0.3-alpha"`.
+The latest version in npm is `"0.0.5-alpha"`, however the `package.json` in GitHub shows `"0.0.3-alpha"`, so there may be more recent code not pushed to GitHub.

 Last updated: 17 Nov 2020

 #### Key Findings

 - Supports Wallet Mnemonics
-- The roadmap indicates that more general filecoin operations might get implemented in the future.
+- The roadmap indicates that more general Filecoin operations might get implemented in the future.
 - Tests are failing to run, even by trying to run a shell script as done in CI.
 In the latest commits, CI did also not run.

 #### Recommendations

-- Look into what is happening with the versioning
+* ***(NEEDS INVESTIGATION)*** Look into what is happening with the versioning and whether there's code not pushed to GitHub.

+_TODO: are these recommendations?_

 - Exported `WsJsonRpcConnector` and `HttpJsonRpcConnector` seem the same as [@filecoin-shipyard/lotus-client-provider-nodejs](@filecoin-shipyard/lotus-client-provider-nodejs) + [@filecoin-shipyard/lotus-client-provider-browser](@filecoin-shipyard/lotus-client-provider-browser), which abstracts the WS or HTTP, but also supports both.
   - It is worth pointing out that even in the browser, `node-fetch` seems to be bundled and every time the window existence is checked.
 - Interact with traditional wallet providers like metamask (could not get it up and running)